Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 I recommend adding Tags during Card Creation — it’s much faster and more proactive.

-To add Tags, you just enter the name of your desired Tag on the “Tags” field of the Add New window.
+To add Tags during card creation, you just enter the name of your desired Tag on the “Tags” field of the Add New window.

 Here’s something to remember: Replace spaces with underscores.